The standard cohomology of regular Courant algebroids: Introduction

 To compute the standard cohomology of general regular Courant algebroids, we observe that the quotient bundle $B:=TM/F$ is canonically a Lie algebroid $A_E$-module.
 The Chevalley-Eilenberg differential $d_{\CE}$ of this $A_E$-module $B$ determines a homological vector field on the graded manifold $A_E[1] \oplus B^\ast[2]$.
 However, the dg manifold $(A_E[1] \oplus B^\ast[2], d_{\CE})$ contains only partial information of the Rothstein dg algebra $(C^\infty(\E), d_E)$.
 We prove in Proposition~\ref{Lem:Transgression} that for each regular Courant algebroid $E$ there exists a canonical cohomology class $[d_T] \in H^3_{\CE}(A_E; B^\ast[2])$ of total degree $1$, which characterizes whether the Courant algebroid structure around each leaf $L$ of $F$ is determined by its restriction $E\mid_{L}$ (See also Theorem~\ref{Thm: geometric meaning of dT}).
 Each representative $d_T$ of this class, viewed as a map from $C^\bullet(A_E; S^{\diamond+1}(B[-2]))$ to $C^{\bullet+3}(A_E; S^\diamond(B[-2]))$, defines a perturbation of the homological vector field $d_{\CE}$, and thus gives rise to a new dg manifold $(A_E[1] \oplus B^\ast[2], d_{\CE} + d_T)$.
 Since there exists a semifull algebra contraction of the Rothstein dg algebra $(C^\infty(\E), d_E)$ of $E$ onto the algebra $(C^\infty(A_E[1] \oplus B^\ast[2]), d_{\CE} + d_T)$ of functions (see Theorem~\ref{Thm: semifull contraction for Rothstein algebra}), this new dg manifold indeed encodes all cohomological data of $E$.
 Note that the corresponding $L_\infty$-algebroid structure on the graded vector bundle $A_E \oplus B^\ast[1]$ over $M$ is minimal.
 We call this new dg manifold \textbf{the minimal model} of the Courant algebroid $E$ and denote it by $\mathcal{M}_E$.
 Our construction of such a minimal model is indeed unique up to isomorphism (see Proposition~\ref{Cor: uniqueness of minimal model}).
 Moreover, it admits a $2$-shifted derived Poisson structure in the sense of~\cite{BCSX} (see Proposition ~\ref{prop: 2-shifted derived Poisson}).

 As a consequence, the standard cohomology of $E$ is isomorphic to the cohomology of its minimal model $\M_E$.
 In order to compute the cohomology of $\M_E$, we construct a non-positive filtered bounded decreasing filtration on $C^\infty(\M_E)$.
-The associated spectral sequence, which we call the \textit{Chevalley-Eilenberg-to-standard spectral sequence}, converges to $H^\bullet(\M_E)$, which is isomorphic to the standard cohomology $H_{\operatorname{st}}^\bullet(E)$.
+The associated Hodge-to-de Rham type spectral sequence, which we call the \textit{Chevalley-Eilenberg-to-standard spectral sequence}, converges to $H^\bullet(\M_E)$.

 Then we consider applications of the minimal model of regular Courant algebroids to three particular types of regular Courant algebroids.
-The first type consists of Courant algebroids with split bases.
+The first type consists of Courant algebroids with split base.
 Secondly, we consider \textit{generalized exact Courant algebroids}, i.e., those fitting into the following exact sequence of vector bundles over $M$